Skip to content

 • Question and Answer: Listen to the question and answer (according to a topic, grammar, etc.)

 But remember that students cannot re-record 1 question if they make a mistake.
-The SmartClass LIVE is an excellent way to allow for that.
+The SmartClass Language Lab is an excellent way to allow for that.

 If you prefer to see your students when they talk or have them give a presentation or show what they are talking about, then our Video templates are perfect for you.
 Open Recordings and Continuous Recordings are possible as well.
 Some ideas of how to use these two different video recordings are: